The Sinking of the Lusitania: Production history

 The Sinking of the Lusitania took twenty-two months to complete.
 McCay had assistance from his neighbor, artist John Fitzsimmons, and from Cincinnati cartoonist William Apthorp "Ap" Adams, who took care of layering the cels in proper sequence for shooting.
 Fitzsimmons was responsible for a sequence of waves, sixteen frames to be cycled over McCay's drawings.
 McCay provided illustrations during the day for the newspapers of William Randolph Hearst, and spent his off hours at home drawing the cels for the film, which he took to Vitagraph Studios to be photographed.

 McCay's working methods were laborious.
 On Gertie the Dinosaur an assistant painstakingly traced and retraced the backgrounds thousands of times.
 Rival animators developed a number of methods to reduce the workload and speed production to meet the increasing demand for animated films.
 Within a few years of Nemo's release, it became near-universal practice in animation studios to use American Earl Hurd's cel technology, combined with Canadian Raoul Barré's registration pegs, used to keep cels aligned when photographed.
 Hurd had patented the cel method in 1914; it saved work by allowing dynamic drawings to be drawn on one or more layers, which could be laid over a static background layer, relieving animators of the tedium of retracing static images onto drawing after drawing.
 McCay adopted the cel method beginning with The Sinking of the Lusitania.

-As with all his films, McCay financed Lusitania himself.
+As with all his films, McCay financed The Sinking of the Lusitania himself.
 The cels were an added expense, but greatly reduced the amount of drawing necessary in contrast to McCay's earlier methods.
 The cels used were thicker than those that later became industry standard, and had a "tooth", or rough surface, that could hold pencil, wash, and crayon, as well as ink lines.
 The amount of rendering caused the cels to buckle, which made it difficult to keep them aligned for photographing; Fitzsimmons addressed this problem using a modified loose-leaf binder.

 McCay said it took him about eight weeks to produce eight seconds' worth of film.
 The claimed 25,000 drawings filled 900 feet of film.
-Lusitania was registered for copyright on July 19, 1918, and was released by Jewel Productions who were reported to have acquired it for the highest price paid for a one-reel film up to that time.
+The Sinking of the Lusitania was registered for copyright on July 19, 1918, and was released by Jewel Productions who were reported to have acquired it for the highest price paid for a one-reel film up to that time.
 It was included as part of a Universal Studios Weekly newsreel and featured on the cover of an issue of Universal's in-house publication The Moving Picture Weekly.
 Its première in England followed in May 1919.
 Advertisements called it "he world's only record of the crime that shocked humanity".